erikbrgr/conductor-es7-postgres/README.md

 To run using bare kubernetes cli, use the `k8s/components` directory YAML files and apply them to your cluster.
 To run using Helm, `cd` to the `k8s/helm` directory and run, change `values.yaml.public` to be `values.yaml` and define your settings, then run: `helm install conductor-server conductor-server --namespace conductor`

-### TODOs

-* For those wishing to use deployed Postgres server, there is a possibility create server init sql scripts that would initialize the conductor used user/passwd and create the conductor database